 Imagine walking into a large department store or your favorite major grocery store.
 Now, strip away the well-designed floor plans, strolling customer service reps, and seasonal décor.

-Add in a membership services desk, wide aisles and sky-reaching industrial shelves loaded with consumer goods and mega-size groceries.
+Add in a membership services desk, wide aisles, and sky-reaching industrial shelves loaded with household items, toilet paper, paper towels, mega-size groceries, and other consumer goods.
 That’s the look of a warehouse club.

 How Membership Works

 The process of joining a warehouse club is simple.
 Unlike social clubs, membership is guaranteed to anyone willing to pay the annual membership fee.

 In most cases, the yearly cost for a basic membership is between $45 – $60, and business or premium memberships range from $100 – $120, depending on the chain.